MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/removing-dependencies.md

 ## Entity and model-driven apps

-To remove dependencies between entities and model-driven apps (App Module) you need to locate the app in the **Apps** list.
+To remove dependencies between entities and model-driven apps (App Module) you need to locate the app in the **Apps** list of the modern UI.

 ![Apps List](media/solution-dependency-component-appmodule-01.png "Apps List")